Distribution of sound sources for jet-flap interference

-AWBAeroacoustic Wind tunnel Braunschweig, cross section 1.2x0.8 m2, Umax="65" m/s, anechoic chamber, external pressure supply for jets and flow control, source localization with elliptic mirror and stationary or directional microphone array, free field microphones, wind tunnel balance, hot wire anemometry and PIV flow field measurement.
+Aeroacoustic Windtunnel Braunschweig, cross section 1.2x0.8 m2, Umax=65 m/s, anechoic chamber, external pressure supply for jets and flow control, source localization with elliptic mirror and stationary or directional microphone array, free field microphones, wind tunnel balance, hot wire anemometry and PIV flow field measurement.

-PIANO CAA Code for the numerical solution of inviscid perturbations about RANS flow fields for the computation of sound generation and sound propagation in flows.
-Advanced stochastic 4D turbulence modelling for highly efficient simulation of sound sources at aerodynamic geometry components (usually not for complete aircraft) and in the near farfield.
+CAA Code for the solution of unsteady inviscid perturbations about RANS flow field on unstructured grids (discontinuous Galerkin) for the computation of sound generation and sound propagation in flows up to near farfield.

-APSIM Ffowcs-Williams & Hawkings (and Kirchhoff) solver for the computation of the sound radiation in uniform flow on the basis of unsteady CFD/CAA data on aerodynamic surfaces or source- enclosing closed fluid surfaces: usually for farfield prediction.
+Ffowcs-Williams & Hawkings (incl. extensions) solver for the computation of the sound radiation in uniform flow on the basis of unsteady CFD/CAA data on aerodynamic surfaces or source- enclosing closed fluid surfaces: usually for farfield prediction.